blardtony/symfony-frankenphp/README.md

 1. Clone this repository
 2. Create a `.env.local` file in the project root and set the APP_SECRET variable
-3. Run `make start` to build and start the containers
+4. Run `make start` to build and start the containers
+5. Run `make vendor-dev` to create vendor for dev
-4. Access the application at `http://localhost:8080`
+6. Access the application at `http://localhost:8080`

 ## Available Make commands